Places

 Daikanyama·¥

 Individually wrapped caramel candies in a dozen flavors.
 Sounds odd, tastes incredible.
-Perfect gift.
+Perfect to bring back as a gift.

 Don't MissThe ginger and salted caramels.
 Buy a box to take home.